armanengin/Trust-Lab-Coding-Exercise/README.md

 # Trust-Lab-Coding-Exercise
-Traverse the givent txt file by using regex expression.
-Whenever see the word "covid" the file marked as related to the Covid19, therefore returns the URL.
+Traverse the given txt file by using regex expression.
+Whenever see the words "covid" and "economy" in whenever places of the file.
+Then thefiel marked as related to the Covid19 and its economic impact, therefore the URL returned.